-- A. AK Child & Family shall maintain a Partnership in Treatment (PIT) Fund, the goal of which is to provide children an opportunity for treatment when the family/guardian is unable to pay the cost of treatment.
-To that purpose, an equitable and facilitative process is established and maintained to accommodate families, within the capabilities of the Partnership in Treatment Fund, for whom the charges would significantly restrict or prohibit access to treatment. - Notice of the availability of the Fund shall be included in AK Child & Family publications, fact sheets, program descriptions, or other written materials as deemed appropriate by the President & CEO.
-The Director of Admissions or designee shall inform parents or guardians who have requested information or applications and who do not have access to third party payer or other resources.
-Regular training will occur to increase awareness of the Fund throughout the agency. - Any parent or guardian whose child has been accepted for admission to AK Child & Family may apply for funding through the Fund.
+I. AK Child & Family shall maintain a Partnership in Treatment (PIT) Fund, the goal of which is to provide children an opportunity for treatment when the family/guardian is unable to pay the cost of treatment.
+To that purpose, an equitable and facilitative process is established and maintained to accommodate families, within the capabilities of the Partnership in Treatment Fund, for whom the charges would significantly restrict or prohibit access to treatment.

+a.
+Notice of the availability of the Fund shall be included in AK Child & Family publications, fact sheets, program descriptions, or other written materials as deemed appropriate by the President & CEO.
+The Director of Admissions or designee shall inform parents/guardians who have requested information or applications and who do not have access to third party payer or other resources.
+Regular training will occur to increase awareness of the Fund throughout the agency.

+b.
+Any parent/guardian whose child has been accepted for admission to AK Child & Family may apply for funding through the Fund.
 An application form will be provided which may be submitted to the Fund Committee for review.
-If the application was received through a treating clinician/case manager, the supervisor will acknowledge the request for review by the Fund Committee. - The Fund Committee shall consist of the Chief Finance Officer, the Director of Spiritual Life, and in consultation with the Director of the treatment program within which the services are being requested.
-The Fund Committee will be chaired by the Director of Admissions or designee as determined by the President & CEO. - 4.
+If the application was received through a treating clinician/case manager, the supervisor will acknowledge the request for review by the Fund Committee.

+c.
+The Fund Committee shall consist of the Chief Finance Officer, the Director of Spiritual Life, and in consultation with the Director of the treatment program within which the services are being requested.
+The Fund Committee will be chaired by the Director of Admissions or designee as determined by the President & CEO.

+d.
 Funds shall be requested based on the length of stay estimated by the treating clinician.
-The estimated amount of the requested Fund will then be based on the lowest current daily rate charged in Residential Services or remaining balance following the sliding scale fee amount calculated for Community Programs or individual outpatient services. - 5.
-The following criteria shall be evaluated in determining approval of the fund: whether all other potential funding sources have been eliminated, financial need of the family, the family's commitment to participation in treatment, estimated length of treatment relative to availability of funds, and any other extenuating circumstances that the committee deems appropriate.
+The es- timated amount of the requested Fund will then be based on the lowest current daily rate charged in Residential Services or remaining balance following the sliding scale fee amount calculated for Community Programs or individual outpatient services.

+e.
+The following criteria shall be evaluated in determining approval of the Fund; whether or not all other potential funding sources have been eliminated; financial need of the family, the family's commitment to participation in treatment, estimated length of treatment relative to availability of funds, and any other extenuating circumstances which the committee deems appropriate.
 The Fund Committee shall make every good faith effort to evaluate each application in a fair and impartial manner.
-The Fund Committee will review the case with the treating clinician and clinical records for medical necessity as appropriate.
+The Fund Committee will review the case with the treating clinician and clinical records for medical necessity as appropriate. f.
+In order for funds to be granted, three of the four committee members must vote affirmative. g.
+Official minutes will be kept of all proceedings of the Fund Committee. h.
+The Fund Committee will review already granted funding if any of the following occur: